 David Gass is a registered patent attorney for biotechnology companies, pharmaceutical companies, diagnostics companies, universities, and research institutions, helping clients develop and implement IP strategies to protect and commercialize life-improving biotechnology inventions.
 He assists clients with patentability analyses, drafting and prosecuting patent applications, and maximizing patent term and patent life-cycle for products.
 He also assists clients with freedom-to-operate issues relative to the IP rights of others.
 He has experience with appeals and inter partes proceedings before the U.S. Patent and Trademark Office, including interferences, reexamination and reissue proceedings.
-Mr. Gass also assists clients with international patent portfolio management and licensing, and advises counsel in foreign patent prosecution and opposition proceedings.
-He has lectured students and industry in the United States and Europe on intellectual property matters, including chairing of panels at the 2010-2013 BIO International Conventions on "IP Issues Affecting Biomarker-Based Diagnostics."
+David also assists clients with international patent portfolio management and licensing, and advises counsel in foreign patent prosecution and opposition proceedings.
+He has lectured students and industry in the United States and Europe on intellectual property matters, including chairing of panels at the 2010–2013 BIO International Conventions on “IP Issues Affecting Biomarker-Based Diagnostics,” and the 2017 BIO International Convention on "Innovation and the Human Microbiome."

-In recognition of his outstanding patent work in life sciences, Mr. Gass has been featured as a "Life Sciences Star" in LMG Life Sciences, 2012-2015.
-He was selected by his peers for inclusion in the 2016 and 2017 editions of The Best Lawyers in America© in the practice area of Patent Law, was named "Biotechnology & Life Sciences Patent Lawyers of the Year – USA" in the Corporate LiveWire 2016 Legal Awards, and was recognized in 2015 by the Corporate LiveWire Legal Awards in the "Excellence in Patent Prosecution – Illinois" category.
-Mr. Gass has also been selected by the Chicago Law Bulletin’s Leading Lawyer Network as a “Leading Lawyer."
+In recognition of his outstanding patent work in life sciences, David has been featured as a “Life Sciences Star” in LMG Life Sciences.
+He was selected by his peers for inclusion in the 2016–2024 editions of The Best Lawyers in America© in the practice area of Patent Law, was named “Biotechnology & Life Sciences Patent Lawyers of the Year–USA” in the Corporate LiveWire 2016 Legal Awards, and was recognized in 2015 by the Corporate LiveWire Legal Awards in the “Excellence in Patent Prosecution–Illinois” category.
+He has also been selected by Leading Lawyers, a division of Law Bulletin Media as a “Leading Lawyer.”

 - Counseled research institution and prosecuted portfolio of patent applications relating to angiogenic treatments for ischemic conditions and anti-angiogenic treatments for cancer and ophthalmological conditions.
 Continued prosecution of portfolio for a startup company built around these technologies.